llama.cpp Backend Options

 lemonade config set rocm_channel=stable

-# Switch to preview channel (default)
+# Switch to stable channel (default)

 # Switch to nightly channel (experimental)